 The target sample size for biological sampling will be 50 fish per species per set.
-Following protocols provided for 2019, species composition sampling will entail taking three dip netted scoops (5 to a maximum of 25 kg) per set during the first stage.
+Following established protocols, species composition sampling will entail taking three dip netted scoops (5 to a maximum of 25 kg) per set.

 The number of sets accomplished will be determined by the number of CPS schools observed, sampling protocols, and logistical constraints.